Toucaan/toucaan.research/README.md

 2. By intrinsic, we mean that even the baseline is modernized to a one that "belongs to the device" the user is on.
 Unlike the other CSS frameworks, Toucaan doesn't use a heavy reset file or even `normalize` under the hood because [this](https://bubblin.io/blog/baseline-css).

-Toucaan uses ultramodern css patterns and logical defaults that are mathematically grounded.
+Toucaan uses ultramodern css patterns and new defaults that are mathematically grounded.
 For example, it doesn't make a choice between css grids or the flexbox.
 Use whatever you like!
-It also introduces block-scoped typography and deterministic layouts if you need any of those on your newest app.
+It however introduces both block-scoped typography and deterministic layouts should you need to design your apps with precision and 'app-like' behavior.

-Go 'app like' with Toucaan!

 Keep your style semantic, searchable and mathematically sound.
 At all times!